utah-cs3550-fa24/assignments/hw4.md

 Phase 3: Validating grades
 --------------------------

-Your `grade` view function needs to handle various kinds of errors.
+Your `submissions` view function needs to handle various kinds of errors.
 First, it needs to make sure grades are numbers.
 Second, they must be positive numbers between 0 and the number of points offered on that assignment.
 (We won't support extra credit in our application.)
 Finally, the grades have to be for submission IDs that actually exist and are for the correct assignment.